mjschultz/django-tastefulpy/docs/compatibility_notes.rst

 ===================

-Tastypie does its best to be a good third-party app, trying to interoperate with the widest range of Django environments it can.
+Tastefulpy does its best to be a good third-party app, trying to interoperate with the widest range of Django environments it can.
 However, there are times where certain things aren't possible.
 We'll do our best to document them here.